Ng Hon-tsz: Death

 In April 1932, Ng Hon-tsz caught a chill after attending Liang Shi-yi's birthday celebration.
 Dr. Harston was called in and considered his illness as not serious.
 On 11 April he was still able to hold a long consultation with his new Legislative Council colleague R. H. Kotewall.
 However he unexpectedly died at his residence at No. 62 Caine Road at about 4 p.m. on the same day at the age of 47 which occasioned much surprise.
 The cause of his death was stated to be heart failure.

 On 17 April, his funeral day, huge crowds lined the route from Ng's residence to Kennedy Town, congested with spectators on Caine Road that the police had to close the thoroughfare to vehicular traffic for two hours.
 The cortege was moved to the Farewell Pavilion at Kennedy Town, marched with the King's Band playing Chopin's Funeral March and the Dead March in Saul.
 The funeral was attended by Governor Edward Stubbs as well as many government officials and community leaders.
 The flag of the Chinese General Chamber of Commerce flew at half mast on that day.

-Ng was survived with his wife, one son who was 4 years old when Ng died and several daughters.
+Ng was survived by his wife, one son who was 4 years old when Ng died and several daughters.